 Therefore, when offshore workers are injured , the first concerns typically involves medical costs and treatment expenses.

-- How will you pay for your necessary treatments?
+- How will they pay for your necessary treatments?

-- What source of income will you survive on while you are recovering?
+- What source of income will they survive on while recovering?

-- Will your work pay for your injuries?
+- Will their work pay for their injuries?

 With so many questions surrounding an offshore injury, it is no wonder that so many seaman don't know their rights or how to enforce them.
-Any seaman who is injured while at sea has the legal right to receive maintenance and cure from their employer.
+However, it is critical to recognize that any seaman who is injured while at sea has the legal right to receive maintenance and cure from their employer.
 Whether you are a commercial fisherman, a deckhand, or any other position, you are entitled to these benefits.